 Job Market Paper

-Optimal treatment assignment rules under capacity constraints (with Kohei Izumi), available at arXiv:2506.12225.
+Optimal treatment assignment rules under capacity constraints (with Kohei Izumi), available at arXiv:2506.12225v2.

-Abstract: We study treatment assignment problems under capacity constraints, where a planner aims to maximize social welfare by assigning treatments based on observable covariates.
-Such constraints are common in practice, as treatments are often costly or limited in supply.
-However, they introduce nontrivial challenges for deriving optimal statistical assignment rules because the planner needs to coordinate treatment assignment probabilities across the entire covariate distribution.
-To address these challenges, we reformulate the planner's constrained maximization problem as an optimal transport problem, which makes the problem effectively unconstrained.
-We then establish locally asymptotic optimality results of assignment rules using a limits of experiments framework.
-Finally, we illustrate our method with a voucher assignment problem for private secondary school attendance using data from Angrist, Bettinger, and Kremer (2006).
+Abstract: We study treatment assignment under capacity constraints, where a planner aims to maximize social welfare by assigning treatments based on observable covariates.
+Such constraints are common when treatments are costly or limited in supply, but they complicate the analysis of optimal assignment rules because assignment probabilities must be coordinated across the entire covariate distribution.
+We develop a new approach that reformulates the planner’s problem as an optimal transport problem, which makes the constraints analytically tractable.
+Using a limits of experiments framework, we establish local asymptotic optimality results for two assignment rules, a Bayesian-type rule and a simple plug-in rule.
+We show that the former rule can dominate the latter rule, with simulations demonstrating sizable risk reductions.
+Finally, we illustrate the method with data from a Colombian school voucher program (Angrist, Bettinger, and Kremer, 2006).

 Research